robertomdiniz5/Projeto-Controle-Financeiro-GESAC/README.md

 ## General description

-* Project made by me to integrate spreadsheets from different sectors linked to GESAC Financial Control (WIFI-BRAZIL that aims to bring the connection to public schools).
+* Project made by me in my internship on Minstry of Communications of Brazil, to integrate spreadsheets from different sectors linked to GESAC Financial Control (WIFI-BRAZIL that aims to bring the connection to public schools).

 ### Final gol: